tinymce/tinymce-docs/plugins/table.md

 ### `table_toolbar`

-This option allows you to specify the buttons and the order that they will appear on within {{site.productname}}'s inline contextual toolbar for tables.
-To specify the controls that should appear on {{site.productname}}'s table toolbar, the `table_toolbar` option should be provided with a space separated list of toolbar controls.
-To create groups within this list, please add `|` pipe characters between the groups of controls that you would like to create.
+This option allows you to specify the toolbar buttons shown on the tables contextual toolbar.
+Provide a space-separated list of toolbar buttons in the order they should be shown.
+To create groups on the toolbar, use the `|` pipe character to add a separator between toolbar buttons.

 To disable the table toolbar, set the value to an empty string.